bono-94/Full-Stack-Portfolio/README.md

   - The navigation bar is intuitive and all types of users can navigate to the desired section without needing any further explanation
   - The main title is page logo that takes the user back to the home page
   - The menu bar to the right of the logo is directing users to the main categories of the page: Home, About, Posts, Profiles, Login/Logout
+  - If user is not authenticated, they can only see Home, About, Register and Login pages
   - On the larger screens, the menu is shown as full-width, while for tablet and phone sizes of screen, it is collapsed with toggle button
+  - Each page has "active feature" reversing color of belonging destination button informing user at all times where they are located

 ![Navigation](./assets/media/images/features/2-navbar.jpg)